Bay du Vin, New Brunswick: History

+The story behind Bay du Vin's name is steeped in the very landscape it belongs to—a tale as rich as the peat moss soil that gives the Wine River its unique red hue.
+The river, acting like the lifeblood of the bay, carries with it the essence of the land, finally mingling its red affluent waters with the larger body of the bay.
+It's a natural alchemy, turning geography into identity.

+Just as each element in nature plays its role, each one contributing to a bigger picture, so does the Wine River in defining Bay du Vin.
+It's an excellent example of how natural features, culture, and names intertwine, almost like various team members collaborating to achieve a unified goal.
+This synergy between nature and nomenclature reminds us that even as we aim for excellence, we are inextricably linked to our environment.

 The community is reputed to be the oldest European settlement in Northumberland County, New Brunswick, having been established by French settlers from St. Malo, France in 1672.
 They established their community along the south shore of Miramichi Bay, just east of Gardiners Point.
 With some of the deepest water along Miramichi Bay, Bay du Vin was one of the most important early settlements in the region.
 Eventually there were close to fifteen buildings and a chapel, later destroyed by English settlers.

 English destroyed the village during the Gulf of St. Lawrence Campaign (1758) of the expulsion before crossing the bay to do the same to Burnt Church.
 The area was later settled by the Irish and English.

 Bay du Vin had the first regional high school with both academic and vocational training in the province.
 It was established by the Reverend Douglas Smith, but was phased out in 1966 and eventually replaced by Miramichi Rural School.